VoxelPrismatic/ti-connect-tokens/8XP.md

 3. Some of these tokens may change from calculator to calculator.
 For example, `Output(` on Z80 based calcs [eg TI82-4] is `Output ` on 68k based calcs [eg TI89-92].

-4. Control characters do NOT add to the checksum.

-5. Control characters when exported alone can allow you to view RAM, but back up your calc before viewing it, you may have to reset it.
+4. Control characters when exported alone can allow you to view RAM, but back up your calc before viewing it, you may have to reset it.

-6. Different languages have different visuals, for example the `Å å Ø ø` tokens are only accessable in the svenska language, but they map to `Â â Ô ô` respectively.
+5. Different languages have different visuals, for example the `Å å Ø ø` tokens are only accessable in the svenska language, but they map to `Â â Ô ô` respectively.
 Very annoying, I know.

 ### #] Keys